gabriel-nkole/FirstPersonCharacterController/README.md

 ## Description
 Demo showcasing first person movement using a character controller.
-Prefabs obtained from the Prototypes library.
+Prefabs obtained from the Prototyping library.

 ## Video
 https://github.com/gabriel-nkole/FirstPersonCharacterController/assets/101514971/15a4373c-bc8d-4a39-8378-2c26b52af720